seanli9604/subformula_graph/README.md

 using the parent subformula graph (PSG) method, and then for every (possible) mass peak in the mass spectrum, visualise the annotated mass spectrum as a 2 dimensional fragment plot.

+If you use these modules in your work, please cite:
+Li, S., Bohman, B., Flematti, G.R. et al. Determining the parent and associated fragment formulae in mass spectrometry via the parent subformula graph.
+J Cheminform 15, 104 (2023). https://doi.org/10.1186/s13321-023-00776-y

 ## Installation

 1, Install Conda (see https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).